|116U.05||EXPLORE MINNESOTA TOURISM.|

 (h) If telephone or other electronic means is used to conduct a regular, special, or emergency meeting, the council shall provide notice of the regular meeting location, of the fact that some members may participate by telephone or other electronic means, and of the provisions of paragraph (g).
 The timing and method of providing notice is governed by section 13D.04.

-The Minnesota Film and TV Board shall make recommendations to the commissioner of employment and economic development about program payment, but the commissioner has the authority to make the final determination on payments.
+The Minnesota Film and TV Board shall make recommendations to the commissioner of administration about program payment, but the commissioner has the authority to make the final determination on payments.
 The commissioner's determination must be based on proper documentation of eligible production costs submitted for payments.
-No more than five percent of the funds appropriated for the program in any year may be expended for administration, including costs for independent audits and financial reviews of projects.
+No more than five percent of the funds appropriated for the program in any year may be expended for administration.

 (b) For the purposes of this section: